 |Total (Per Axle)||$230 - $500|

-Typically OEM (manufacturer) parts are less costly and are less available – auto repair shops often stock a huge range of after market parts parts whereas they would have to order in specific OEM parts for certain cars.
-Another great advantage OEM parts have is that they usually come with a warranty.
+Typically OEM (manufacturer) parts are less costly and are less available – auto repair shops often stock a huge range of aftermarket parts whereas they would have to order in specific OEM parts for certain cars.
+Another significant advantage OEM parts have is that they usually come with a warranty.

 |Calipers Parts & Service||Price Range|

 |Parts (Per Wheel)||$70 - $140|